What to watch in Biden’s 1st State of the Union address - NewsBreak

 WHERE DO I WATCH OR LISTEN?

 The speech is set for 9 p.m.
-EST and will be broadcast by the major networks and cable news TV channels.
+EST and will be broadcast by the major networks and cable news TV channels, including on WOOD TV8.
 The White House plans to stream it at WH.gov/live, as well as on its YouTube, Facebook and Twitter pages.
 Live coverage will also be provided by C-SPAN, C-SPAN Radio and C-SPAN.org.
 NPR is streaming the speech on its website, npr.org, and on its app, in addition to offering live coverage to its member radio stations.

 It’s one of the largest audiences Biden will command this year.
 An estimated 26.9 million people across 16 television networks watched his address to a joint session of Congress last year, which was not a State of the Union speech.
 That was the smallest audience for the yearly presidential speech since at least 1993.